JohnBBB42/dtu_mlops_group_80/reports/README.md

 5. install dev requirements
 pip install -r requirements_dev.txt

-This process ensures that all required packages are installed and the environment is consistent across all team members.
+This process ensures that all required packages are installed and the environment is consistent across all team members. ---
---- question 4 fill here ---

 ### Question 5